Travel by public transport helps you cut business costs

 2. Less paperwork

-There are also disadvantages to travel by public transport: for one, a random journey from A to B takes longer, on average, by public transport than by car.
-An added factor is that motorists tend to significantly travel time by public transport.
-They think that a journey that takes one hour by car takes twice as long by public transport, whereas in reality a journey that is 60 minutes by car will generally take you 90 minutes by public transport.
+A journey by public transport does take longer on average than by car.
+However, motorists greatly travel time by public transport.
+They think that a 1-hour car journey takes twice as long by public transport.
+Whereas, on average, a journey that takes 60 minutes by car takes 90 minutes by public transport.

 4. You reduce your carbon emissions

 The Netherlands wants to be climate neutral by 2050.
-This will only succeed if companies reduce their CO2 emissions.
+This means companies must reduce their CO2 emissions.
 If you opt for public transport compensation, you reduce your CO2 by as much as 20% to 30% compared to car use.
-Train, bus, tram and metro are in fact much less environmentally damaging than cars.
-Soonius: "They carry many passengers at once, last a long time and emit much less CO2."
-A train journey costs two grams of CO2 per kilometre per passenger, for a passenger car it is 195 grams.
-"NS even runs entirely on green electricity.
-As a result, the net CO2 emissions are zero," Soonius says.
+Public transport is much less environmentally damaging than cars.
+A train journey costs two grams of CO2 per kilometre per passenger, but the biggest Dutch rail network, the NS, runs entirely on green electricity.
+As a result, its net CO2 emissions are zero.
+For a private car, 195 grams of CO2 is emitted per kilometre per passenger.